lf-edge/ekuiper/docs/en_US/guide/sources/builtin/file.md

 - **`fileType`**: Defines the type of file.
 Supported values are `raw`, `json`, `csv`, and `lines`.
 Among them, `raw` type will read the binary data of the whole file.
 Usually, the stream format should be binary to for such file type.
 - **`path`**: Specifies the directory of the file, either relative to the Kuiper root or an absolute path.
 Note: Do not include the file name here.
 The file name should be defined in the stream data source.
+  For security reasons, the resolved file location is restricted to the eKuiper data directory by default.
+Paths outside the data directory (such as `/tmp`) are rejected unless `allowExternalFileAccess` is set to `true` in the global configuration.

 ### Reading & Sending Intervals